SuperOfficeDocs/superoffice-docs/docs/api/sentry/plugins/tutorial-sentry-plugin-with-ext-table.md

 ## Generate user-defined table classes for use in NetServer

-To access the new user-defined table (UDT) using NetServer, we are required to generate NetServer OSQL and Row types that define the UDT.
-These types are easily generated using the on-line code generator hosted on DevNet.
+To access the new user-defined table (UDT) using NetServer, we must generate NetServer OSQL and Row types that define the UDT.
+These types are easily generated using the online code generator hosted on DevNet.

 ![05][img2]

 When the code generation is complete, a Visual Studio solution with one project is created in the location specified by the user.
 This project contains 2 folders:

-* A folder contains class files for supporting the data access layer
+* A folder with class files for supporting the data access layer
 * A folder for supporting Rows

 <!-- This utility application is available for download from DevNet.
 See <http://devnet.superoffice.com/Library/Articles/NetServer-SDK/Archived-Articles/Generate-User-Defined-Table-Classes-For-Use-in-NetServer/> for more information. -->